Adapt or Regress: Rate-Memory-Compatible Spatially-Coupled Codes: Experimental Results

 In Table~\ref{table_numeric}, we compare cycle-$6$ and cycle-$8$ counts in RMC-SC codes and SF-SC codes for the two parameter groups we introduced above.
 Table~\ref{table_numeric} shows that RMC-SC codes offer significant reductions in the number of cycles-$6$ and cycles-$8$ relative to their SF-SC counterparts.
 For the first group, RMC-SC Code~1.0 completely eliminates cycles-$6$, whereas SF-SC Code~1.0 has $2{,}047$ cycles-$6$, i.e., $100\%$ reduction.
 RMC-SC Code~1.0 also achieves a $62.75\%$ reduction in the number of cycles-$8$ compared with SF-SC Code~1.0.
 RMC-SC Code~1.1 achieves reductions of $96.02\%$ in cycle-$6$ and $20.93\%$ in cycle-$8$ counts relative to SF-SC Code~1.1.
 SF-SC Code~1.2 has $19.62\%$ less cycles-$6$ than RMC-SC Code~1.2 because SF-SC Code~1.2 is constructed directly from the locally-optimal distribution given its memory.
 For the second group of parameters, RMC-SC Code~2.0 eliminates all cycles-$6$, while SF-SC Code~2.0 has $9{,}512$ cycles-$6$, i.e., again $100\%$ reduction.
 RMC-SC Code~2.0 achieves a $57.32\%$ reduction in the number of cycles-$8$ compared with SF-SC Code~2.0.
 RMC-SC Code~2.1 achieves reductions of $93.25\%$ in cycle-$6$ and $29.43\%$ in cycle-$8$ counts relative to SF-SC Code~2.1.
 SF-SC Code~2.2 has $21.53\%$ less cycles-$6$ than RMC-SC Code~2.2 for the same aforementioned reason.

 Our simulations were conducted using a sum-product decoder that is based on fast Fourier transform.
 Moreover, for the additive white Gaussian noise channel (AWGNC), the signal-to-noise ratio (SNR) we adopt with the bipolar signal is $E_\textup{c}/N_0$, which is the energy per coded bit to noise power spectral density ratio.
 Such SNR definition is more convenient for applications where code reconfiguration is performed.
+In particular, incurring a rate loss to achieve a performance gain, via increasing the SC code memory here, is naturally acceptable in such applications.

 In Fig.~\ref{fig:perf1}, we show the frame error rate (FER) performance of RMC-SC and SF-SC codes designed with the first parameter group over the AWGNC.
 The results demonstrate remarkable performance gains achieved via our RMC-SC codes with respect to SF-SC codes.
 In particular, at SNR $-0.3$ dB, RMC-SC Code~1.0 achieves an FER performance gain of about $3.73$ orders of magnitude compared with SF-SC Code~1.0.
 RMC-SC Code~1.0 also offers a gain of about $0.31$ dB relative to SF-SC Code~1.0 at FER $\approx1.50\times10^{-5}$.
 Moreover, at SNR $-0.4$ dB, RMC-SC Code~1.1 achieves an FER performance gain of about $2.07$ orders of magnitude compared with SF-SC Code~1.1.
 RMC-SC Code~1.1 also offers a gain of about $0.13$ dB relative to SF-SC Code~1.1 at FER $\approx1.44\times10^{-5}$.